sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 - Todoist
 	+ Only supports opening links to a todo item and it only works when the app is already running.
 - Craft.do
 	+ The app does not accept any links.
-It does accept [custom URL scheme](https://support.craft.do/hc/en-us/articles/360020168838-Using-URL-Scheme) links, but I'm not interested having to maintain more code to transform URLs in Velja when the services should just handle it themselves in their desktop apps.
+It does accept [custom URL scheme](https://support.craft.do/hc/articles/360020168838-Using-URL-Scheme) links, but I'm not interested having to maintain more code to transform URLs in Velja when the services should just handle it themselves in their desktop apps.

 And some apps do not need special support because they already support [universal links](https://developer.apple.com/ios/universal-links/):
 - [Quip](https://quip.com)
 - Maps (the built-in app)
 - Overcast

-*Universal links also prevent Velja from letting you open a link in the browser instead of the app.*
+*Universal links also prevent Velja from letting you open a link in the browser instead of the app.
+[Possible workaround.](https://lapcatsoftware.com/articles/universal-links2.html)*

 If your favorite service is in the above list, I would recommend contacting them and asking them to support opening a link directly in their app.
 That means being able to run the command `open -a AppName https://foo.com/link-to-project-or-meeting`.